patrodriguez108/lil-twitter-react/README.md

 Here we're saying allow requests from any location (`*`) of the 3 HTTP verb types `GET`, `POST`, and `OPTIONS`.

+You'll need to stop and restart your Rails server for this change to take effect.

 For more see: [React State and Lifecycle Methods](https://facebook.github.io/react/docs/component-specs.html).

 ### Release 4: Update the Back-End